meekm/LoRaSoundkit/README.md

 The TTGO LoRa  board does have an OLED display, and will display the average dB(A), dB(C) and dB(z) levels.

 Several MEMS microphones can be connected SPH0645, INMP441 or ICS43434 The SPH0645 was slightly better in low frequencies.
-This is more important if you want to measure db(C) and db(Z) levels.
+This is more important if you want to measure dB(C) and dB(Z) levels.
 The ICS43434 is better in low levels, less noise.

 #### Components